Uri Ilan: Capture and suicide

-In the Syrian prison, they were sent to separate cells and tortured.
-Believing his comrades to have been killed, as falsely claimed by his captors in an attempt to weaken morale, Ilan hanged himself on 13 January 1955 in his prison cell, using a rope made from the fabric of the mattress cover.
-In his clothing, Ilan hid nine notes addressed to his homeland, Israel, and his family.
+When Uri's body was examined, a note was found tied to his leg: "They've already killed everyone, I'm waiting for the verdict, I don't know anything about the rest, bury me next to Gabi, they're going to kill me, revenge".
+Nine additional notes were found in his clothes, written by punching holes in the form of letters on the paper (the paper was taken from the book "Revenge of the Fathers" by Yitzhak Shemi).
 The most famous is a scrap of paper on which he wrote the Hebrew words "לא בגדתי. התאבדתי" ("Lo bagadeti, hitabadeti") which means: "I did not betray.
 I committed suicide," that is to say, he chose to end his own life so as not to reveal military secrets under torture.

 He was buried on 14 January 1955 in Kibbutz Gan Shmuel.